Talk for TEDx Brighton: ‘Loving the Machine’

 The theme of TEDx Brighton was ‘reasons to be cheerful’

-A regular speaker at salons such as The Last Tuesday Society, Dorkbot London and David Bramwell’s mighty Catalyst Club, I’ve also appeared at The South Bank Centre (Purcell Room), TEDx Brighton, the Science Museum, the Edinburgh Secret Society, Hack Circus (Interesting 11), the Fortean Times Unconvention, the Green Man Festival, Fear and Loathing in Newcastle, the British Science Festival and many other venues.
-I’m also an occasional contributor to BBC Radio 4 documentaries and news programmes.
-My talk on the use of birds as primordial, feathered sound recorders in the home has been snapped up by BBC Radio 4 and turned into a documentary, The Bird Fancyer’s Delight.
+A regular speaker at salons such as The Last Tuesday Society, Dorkbot London and David Bramwell’s mighty Catalyst Club, I’ve also appeared at The South Bank Centre (Purcell Room), TEDx Brighton, Off the Page, curated by The Wire and NyMusikk, the Science Museum, the Edinburgh Secret Society, Hack Circus (Interesting 11), the Fortean Times Unconvention, the Green Man Festival, Fear and Loathing in Newcastle, the British Science Festival and many other venues.
+My talk on the use of birds as primordial, feathered sound recorders was taken on by BBC Radio 4 and turned into the documentary The Bird Fancyer’s Delight.

 Here are just a few examples of the topics I’ve covered recently.
 My talks are very adaptable so do get in touch if you’d like to see a variant of these at your festival or salon – or if there’s another theme you’d like to discuss: